Our Rarer and Rarer Program is specifically targeted to Grades 3 to 6 and caters to the curriculum descriptors shown below.

 90 mins total

-The Rarer and Rarer program includes 90 minutes of educator-led sessions + 1 teacher-led session in the Wallaby Walk.
+The Feathers, Fur and Scales program includes 90 minutes of educator-led sessions, plus a teacher-led session to visit the Wallaby Walk.

 All prices include GST